bloomberg/chromium.bb/src/mojo/public/tools/bindings/README.md

 one interface needs to guarantee strict FIFO ordering with respect to one or more other interfaces, as they allow interfaces to share a single pipe.

-Currenly associated interfaces are only supported in generated C++ bindings.
+Currently associated interfaces are only supported in generated C++ bindings.
 See the documentation for
 [C++ Associated Interfaces](/mojo/public/cpp/bindings/README.md#Associated-Interfaces).